Samoan Māori Actor Bailey Poching lands role in Netflix Series - North of North

 How did you land your role in North of North, and what was the experience like working on the show?

-It came up like any other role—I got an email about an audition and I sent in a tape.
-The unusual thing about the process was actually how quickly it all came together—I auditioned on a Monday and by Friday I was on a plane to Canada, en route to Nunavut, which is a territory in the Canadian Arctic.
-It kind of turned my entire world upside down in the space of four days, suddenly I was living in a hotel in the Canadian Arctic for three months living my dream.
+It came up like any other role- I got an email about an audition and I sent in a tape.
+The unusual thing about the process was actually how quickly it all came together- I auditioned on a Monday and by Friday I was on a plane to Canada, en route to Nunavut, which is a territory in the Canadian arctic.
+It kinda turned my entire world upside down in the space of four days, suddenly I was living in a hotel in the Canadian arctic for three months living my dream.
 The show was so much fun.
 It was the biggest and most intense shoot I’d ever been on.
 The main thing for me was getting to visit such a beautiful part of the world, and to learn so much of the rich history of Nunavut.
 It was kind of an overwhelming experience but I tried my best to stay present and appreciate the privilege of being there.
-I got to dog sled on the ice, I got to eat frozen caribou and whale blubber.
+I got to dogsled on the ice, I got to eat frozen caribou and whale blubber.
 And then in between all of that stuff I got to live out this lifelong dream of acting in a comedy TV show.

 Can you tell us about your character and what drew you to the role?

-What was it like as a Samoan/Māori actor playing a supporting role in a show centred on Inuit culture?
+What was it like as a Samoan/Māori actor playing a supporting role in a show centered on Inuit culture?

 Did you notice any similarities between Inuit culture and your own Samoan or Māori heritage?